 Epiphany’s services begin with a Prelude; then everyone stands and sings the first hymn while the altar party processes to the front of the church.
 The words to the hymns can be found in the Hymnal, the larger blue book in the pew rack, the smaller book, red book, is our Book of Common Prayer, and it contains all the words of our services, our bulletin contains what you need to follow the service to make it easier if you aren’t familiar with an Episcopal worship service.

-There may be a Choir or a smaller group of singers at the service to help lead the songs, and we welcome you to join in, no matter what kind of voice you have.
-We think God probably doesn’t care if you can carry a tune, as long as you are singing with your heart.
+There may be a Choir or a smaller group of singers at the service to help lead the songs, and we welcome you to join in, no matter what kind of voice you have, it’s singing from our heart that makes all the difference.

 Episcopalians are known for sitting, standing, kneeling, and even some “wandering around” during services.
 You may follow along or just sit and observe.
 Basically, we stand to sing, sit to learn, and kneel to pray.
 Also, you will notice that some of us bow when the cross passes, or genuflect, or cross ourselves at certain times during the service.
 These are signs of respect and reverence to God and Jesus Christ.
 These practices vary greatly among our parishioners; you will not stick out if you do not make any of these gestures, as not everyone does.